-The Principal shall keep an updated individual record of every articled trainee's performances in the format as specified in Annexure 10.
-The Principal shall report detailed particulars of training of individual articled trainee in the format specified in Annexure 11.
+The Principal shall keep an updated individual record of every articled trainee's performances in the format as specified.
+The Principal shall report detailed particulars of training of individual articled trainee in the format as specified.
 This should be reported to the Institute in every six months or as and when demanded by the Institute.